Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Experiments

 In addition to experiments on our dynamic drone video dataset, we also compare our method with other approaches on large-scale surveillance video dataset VSCrowd.
-As illustrated in Table \ref{tab:comparison_on_VSCrowd}, our method consistently outperforms all compared approaches on datasets captured by fixed surveillance cameras.
+As illustrated in Table \ref{tab:comparison_on_VSCrowd}, our method achieves the best overall performance on datasets captured by fixed surveillance cameras.
 This indicates that our approach is effective not only in moving drone scenarios but also in static surveillance settings, highlighting its remarkable generalizability and robustness.
-On this dataset, the performance gap between our approach and existing methods is less pronounced, primarily because head localization is relatively easier from a fixed surveillance perspective.
+On this dataset, the performance gap between our approach and existing methods is less pronounced, primarily because localization and one-to-one association is relatively easier from a fixed surveillance perspective.
 The reduced scene complexity allows localization-based methods to achieve competitive results with ours.